Skip to main content

 The main and most detailed view in OpenCost is the Allocations dashboard.
 This is where you can visualize your resource consumption in real time.

 This view allows you to break down costs by native Kubernetes concepts.
-The "Aggregate by" dropdown is your primary analytical tool, enabling you to group costs by:
+The "Aggregate by" dropdown menu is your primary analysis tool, enabling you to group costs by:

-• Namespace: To get a view by environment or team.
+• Namespace: To get a view per environment or team.

 • Deployment, StatefulSet, etc.: To analyze the cost of a specific application.

 For even more granular financial analysis, OpenCost can aggregate costs based on Kubernetes labels.
-There isn't a direct "Label" option in the menu, but OpenCost ingests your labels and enables you to create custom aggregations.
-For this, a consistent labeling strategy is essential.
-For example, using labels such as team: backend or product: api-gateway allows you to analyze costs precisely aligned with your organizational structure.
+There is no direct "Label" option in the menu, but OpenCost ingests your labels and allows you to create custom aggregations.
+To do this, a consistent labeling strategy is essential.
+For example, by using labels such as team: backend or product: api-gateway, you can analyze costs that precisely match your organization.
+For this type of analysis, you must use the OpenCost AI integration.

 Grafana Dashboard